Getting employee buy in

-How often have you been told to get on with a task with no idea why you should do it and therefore either carried out the task, but to the minimum standard, or worse still simply avoided it altogether?
+I’m sure that at some point in your career you’ve been told to get on with a task with no idea why you should do it and therefore either carried out the task, but to the minimum standard, or worse still simply avoided it altogether.

-At the very least for staff to do anything with any degree of commitment they need to understand the reasons why – why does sit need doing in the first place and why them.
+At the very least to get buy in and for team members to do anything with any degree of commitment they need to understand the reasons why – why does it need doing in the first place and why them.
 Identify reasons or benefits that are personal to them, not just how it helps the business.

 And if they come away thinking it was their idea, the more likely you are to see it done with some degree of enthusiasm, commitment or pride.

 Gaining buy-in Video from the A-Z of managing people